 Khao Lak average temperature and rainfall per month

 The hot season runs from March to May, with an average temperature of 28°C and April being the hottest.

 The rainy season runs from June to October, with an average temperature of 26-27°C and the wettest months being August and September.
 This season is the low season for tourism in Khao Lak because of frequent rain showers and island closures.

 If you want to avoid crowds and don’t mind light showers, then the low season is ideal.
 Look out for cheaper hotel deals during the low season.

 Khao Lak cool season

-The cool season runs from November to February, with an average temperature of 26-27°C and December and January being the coolest.
-This season is high season for tourism in Khao Lak, with tourists flocking to enjoy the milder dry climate.
+The cool season runs from November to February, with an average temperature of 26-27°C, and December and January are the coolest.
+This season is the high season for tourism in Khao Lak, with tourists flocking to enjoy the milder dry climate.

 Best time to visit Khao Lak Thailand

 Khao Lak is warm all year round but the best time to visit is in the cool season because of lower temperatures and less rainfall.
 Keep in mind that the cool season is the high tourism season, so there will be more people visiting.